canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 [https://insider.windows.com/en-us/getting-started/](https://insider.windows.com/en-us/getting-started/)

-To enrol, sign in using the same Microsoft personal account you use for Windows 10 and follow the *Register your personal account* link from the Insider Program getting started page.
+To enroll, sign in using the same Microsoft personal account you use for Windows 10 and follow the *Register your personal account* link from the Insider Program getting started page.
 Accept the terms and conditions to complete the registration.

 You now need to open Windows 10 *Settings* from the Start menu, select 'Updates & Security' followed by 'Windows Insider Program' from the menu on the left.